REBELinBLUE/fluent-crawler/api.md

 ## Checking for desired responses

-As with the page, you can also test that the response contains expected value.
+As with the page, you can also test that the response contains expected values.

 You can check the status code